Pearl Harbor Aviation Museum: History

 Control tower on Ford Island seen in the movies Tora!
 Tora!
 Tora! and Pearl Harbor.
 The tower is being restored by the Pacific Aviation Museum Pearl Harbor.

 In 1983, the Pacific Aerospace Museum was formed inside Honolulu International Airport after pressure from the Hawaiian Chamber of Commerce to create an aviation museum in Hawaii succeeded.
 The first phase of the museum opened in 1991 and was founded by Frank Der Yuen.
 The idea for the Pacific Aviation Museum began on the anniversary of the victory over Japan in 1995.
 Due to airport expansion plans, the Pacific Aerospace Museum operation was suspended in the fall of 2001 and finally removed two years later.
 A few of the exhibits were salvaged by the Pacific Aviation Museum Pearl Harbor foundation as well as responsibility for the education and scholarship programs.

 Prior to the completion of the Admiral Clarey Bridge in 1998, access to Ford Island was provided via ferry boat only to those residing on Ford Island and their guests.
 Senator Inouye proposed a $500,000,000 "rebirth" of Ford Island through special legislation to authorize the Navy to sell land to fund the rebirth.
 The plan included 500 new homes for Navy personnel, a new child development center, a new Navy lodge, and the Pacific Aviation Museum Pearl Harbor.
 The original museum was called the Military Aviation Museum of the Pacific.
 The foundation sought funds to raise the original $46 million goal from various sources including the US State of Hawaii, the United States Congress, the United States Navy, and fundraising dinners.
 It received support from former US astronaut Captain Walter Schirra.
 While executive director of the San Diego Air & Space Museum, Allan Palmer was hired by the United States Air Force to conduct a feasibility study on an aviation museum in Hawaii and then hired as its executive direction and chief executive operating officer.

 A groundbreaking ceremony was held March 21, 2006 for the $75,000,000 construction of the museum.
 It opened on December 7, 2006 on the 65th anniversary of the attack on Pearl Harbor.
 In 2006, its board consisted of former United States president George H. W. Bush, Brigadier General Chuck Yeager, and retired Brigadier General Paul Tibbets.
 The museum occupies hangars 37 and 79 on Ford Island and covers 16 acres.
 In 2012, the Pacific Aviation Museum Pearl Harbor was named an affiliate of the Smithsonian Institution as part of the Smithsonian Affiliations program.
 On April 4, 2013, the museum received its millionth visitor.

 The museum opened a 4,000 square foot Aviation Learning Center in 2021.
+The museum announced a fundraising campaign to renovate Hangar 79 in December 2025.